-As in accordance with Rossendale's Enforcement Concordat, tThe Council's initial approach is to give informal advice, assistance and information when at all possible.
+As in accordance with Rossendale's Enforcement Concordat, the Council's initial approach is to give informal advice, assistance and information when at all possible.
 However, where this approach fails or it is necessary to act to protect the health, safety and welfare of persons or the environment, then the Council will take enforcement action.

-This policy promotes efficient and effective approaches to regulatory inspection and enforcement to improve regulatory outcomes without imposing unnecessary burdens and in accordance - This policy is in accordance-with the Government's Regulators Ccompliance and enforcement guidance Code 2007 and the Concordat on Good Enforcement previously adopted by the Council.
+This policy promotes efficient and effective approaches to regulatory inspection and enforcement to improve regulatory outcomes without imposing unnecessary burdens.
+This policy is in accordance with the Government's Regulators Compliance Code 2007 and the Concordat on Good Enforcement previously adopted by the Council.

-Responsible Section Health, Housing and Regeneration Version / Status Version 4 / Final Responsible Author Health and Housing Manager Date Agreed ТВС Date last amended 30.12.10 Agreed at ТВС Due for review ТВС Page 3 of 45
+Responsible Section Health, Housing and Regeneration Version / Status Version 3 / Consultation Responsible Author Health and Housing Manager Date Agreed ТВС Date last amended 30.12.10 Agreed at ТВС Due for review ТВС Page 5 of 39

-The policy sets out the service's transparent approach to enforcement so that customers can better understand how they will be dealt with by the Council in stated circumstances and what guidance and procedures will be followed by Environmental the Health professionals., Housing and Regeneration enforcement officers.
+The policy sets out the service's transparent approach to enforcement so that customers can better understand how they will be dealt with by the Council in stated circumstances and what guidance and procedures will be followed by the Health, Housing and Regeneration enforcement officers.
 The policy states how the Council will use its powers to raise the profile of enforcement thus leading to increased public confidence, ensuring timely enforcement is carried out, while encouraging joint working across departments and agencies while addressing the issues raised through Central Government guidance on enforcement issues.